 - Set up regular payment reminders (some accounting packages will have an automated system for this)

 Most important is to create sensible limits on the credit you offer to your customers that they will be able to repay easily.

-To prevent bad debts a factoring company will buy your outstanding invoices from you for a reduced cost and then chase up the debt themselves.
-It is a fast way to get cash but at a high cost as they take on the bad debt risk.
+To prevent bad debts, a factoring company will buy your outstanding invoices from you for a reduced cost and then chase up the debt themselves.
+It is a fast way to get cash but at a high price as they take on the bad debt risk.
 (It is unlikely they will not just buy the bad ones)

 HOW to deal with bad debt?

 The first step is to understand the cause of the debt:

 - How long has it been outstanding?